-- All gates are locked except at the start and end of the school day - Visitors and volunteers enter at the reception and must sign in - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given - All children leaving or returning during the school day have to sign out and in
+- Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given. - All children leaving or returning during the school day have to sign out and in - Empty classrooms have windows closed.

 Off site visits